austinmclain/RISE-Cloudlets/README.md

 # RISE-Cloudlets
 Cloudlet setup and APIs for RISE project.

+# Requirements
+To personally set this up, you'll need:
+- An AWS account

 ## Instructions
 Please navigate to each cloudlet directory and follow the given setup instructions.
 By the end, you will have: